Risk management

 Internal control is a process shaped by the Bank’s executives and employees and comprises all actions taken with the aim to support, manage, mitigate or monitor certain activities and in so doing increase the likelihood of the Bank attaining set goals.

-Landsbankinn endeavours to maintain good and constructive relations with regulators and to ensure accurate information disclosure.
+Landsbankinn endeavours to maintain good and constructive relations with regulators and to ensure accurate and timely information disclosure.

 Risk metrics in Landsbankinn’s risk appetite